raganwald/raganwald.github.com/_posts/2016-12-27-recursive-data-structures.md

 [^isomorphic]: In biology, two things are isomorphic if they resemble each other.
 In mathematics, two things are isomorphic if there is a structure-preserving map between them in both directions.
 In computer science, two things are isomorphic if the person explaining a concept wishes to seem educated.

+We'll finish up by observing that we also can employ optimizations that are only possible when algorithms and the data structures they manipulate are isomorphic.

 Here we go.

 [![GEB recursive](/assets/images/banner/geb-recursive.jpg)](https://www.flickr.com/photos/gadl/279433682)